-I didn’t realize that what I’d done to myself was noteworthy or unusual – I sort of assumed other people must be doing this a lot and it was no big deal.
+I didn’t realize that what I’d done to myself was noteworthy or unusual – I sort of assumed other people must be doing this a lot, because of course I wasn’t the only person who’d tried acid – all this was no big deal.
 As far as I was concerned, I existed in a vacuum.
 I hadn’t read any texts, followed any rules or traditions, undergone any training, or talked whatsoever with any spiritual teachers.
-I had no calibration of my experience with the rest of the world – until two years later I talked about my experience at a dinner party and people responded with shock and strong interest, which was a sudden and strong reframe for me.
-I was different from other people, in a much bigger way than I’d thought.
+I had no calibration of my experience with the rest of the world – until a few years later I talked about my experience at a dinner party and people responded with shock, which was a sudden and strong reframe for me.
+I was different from other people, apparently, in a much bigger way than I’d thought.
 This shook me up.

 Once this whole thing became A Story, it started getting even weirder.
 I wrote about it on reddit and got a huge amount of attention.
 People started referring to me as the Acid Queen.
 Opinions were divided – some looked to me with awe and asked for advice, while still others explained how I was infantile or unbalanced, and that you can’t get very far with LSD, that only meditation would get me to the real stuff.
 At this point, for a while at least, I found myself immune to the spiritual opinions of others – this thing within me was utterly beyond doubt, and the words others spoke seemed like games around the Knowing.
 People tried to match the things I described to various traditions or stages, but these discussions felt like play.
 Why describe the unnameable?